divyanshu319/finance_project/README.md

 ## Robustness Validation

 In addition to the provided train/test datasets, the implementation was validated on independently generated synthetic yield-curve datasets constructed to mimic realistic term-structure behaviour.
-Across multiple validation runs, the Curve-Aware Affine CIR model consistently achieved pooled out-of-sample R² values exceeding 0.92, demonstrating that the model generalizes well and remains stable under different yield-curve scenarios beyond the competition dataset.
+Across multiple validation runs, the Curve-Aware Affine CIR model consistently achieved pooled out-of-sample R² values exceeding 0.90, demonstrating that the model generalizes well and remains stable under different yield-curve scenarios beyond the competition dataset.
+I have attached the self made data files too with each file name same as the original data but with an extra 2 at the end.

 ## Output Files